Last Updated on 08 Jun 2026 by Tania Putri

 4. Drying and Processing the Coffee

-After harvesting, the coffee cherries are processed using the wet method, which is common in Sumatra.
-In the wet method, the cherries are pulped to remove the outer skin, leaving the beans covered in mucilage.
-The beans are then fermented for 24-48 hours to remove the mucilage before being washed and dried.
+After harvesting the coffee cherries, farmers process them using the wet method, a technique commonly used in Sumatra.
+They pulp the cherries to remove the outer skin, leaving the beans covered in mucilage.
+Next, they ferment the beans for 24–48 hours to break down the mucilage before washing and drying them.

-The drying process takes place on raised beds or in the sun, where the beans are carefully spread out to ensure even drying.
-This step is crucial in the farming method of Mandheling coffee, as it affects the final taste and quality of the beans.
-If the beans are dried too quickly or unevenly, they can develop off-flavors that impact the coffee’s overall quality.
+Farmers dry the coffee beans on raised beds or under the sun, carefully spreading them out to ensure even moisture loss.
+This step plays a crucial role in the farming method of Mandheling coffee because it directly affects the beans’ final flavor and quality.
+If farmers dry the beans too quickly or unevenly, the beans can develop off-flavors that reduce the coffee’s overall quality.

 Some farmers also use the natural or dry method to process the coffee, where the cherries are laid out in the sun to dry with their skins intact.
 This method results in a different flavor profile, typically producing a more earthy and full-bodied cup of coffee.